TL;DR

-As an FCA-authorised expert with over 800,000 policies issued, WeCovr provides this guide on how private medical insurance helps UK residents get treated faster.
+As an insurance intermediary with over 1,000,000 policies issued, WeCovr provides this guide on how private medical insurance helps UK residents get treated faster.
 Long NHS waiting lists are a major concern, but having the right private health cover can provide a swift, reassuring alternative for you and your family.

 WeCovr explains why private cover reduces treatment delays